Teaching Your Kids About Money

 Give Them Opportunities to Earn

-The quicker they learn the monetary power of their effort, the better!
+When teaching kids about money, the quicker they learn the monetary power of their effort, the better!
 Replace ‘allowances’ with ‘earning.’
 This isn’t to say students shouldn’t be expected to do chores around the house.
 This discipline teaches the lesson that their sweat and time hold a cash value.

 Teach Delayed Gratification